isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-powder/index.md

 ##  Is Bed Bug Power Safe For Humans?

 Diatomaceous earth is the primary ingredient used by the powders mentioned above.
-It is mainly natural and does not have any effect on human health. - The[fact that it kills bed bugs](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/)and prevents them from moving freely in your home makes it an ideal option. - It is essential to note that diatomaceous alone is not perfect forkilling and controlling bed bugsfrom infesting your home.
+It is mainly natural and does not have any effect on human health. - The[fact that it kills bed bugs](https://pestpolicy.com/what-happens-when-you-squish-a-bed-bug/)andprevents them from moving freely in your home makes it an ideal option. - It is essential to note that diatomaceous alone is not perfect forkilling and controlling bed bugsfrom infesting your home.

 Though it kills and ensures that they dont move in your house, diatomaceous works best alongside heat treatment.
 It is essential to heat-treat your items all the time and before using diatomaceous to complement the process. - Though the powders might not significantly affect humans, it is essential to treat and air your house after using them. - This makes sense since some companies use additives that might be poisonous.